semiprime/pygenda/docs/known_issues.md

   for full string, only searches in the Summary, can't jump to entries from results, not progressive, order of results is not useful, ...)

-* No "Import" function (e.g. to import iCal events from an email).
-  Also, how do we share events - "export"?

 Medium
 ------
 * Support for multiple calendar sources is basic.
 To add: styling, set default calendar.

+* Import functionality is basic, work-in-progress (can't specify calendar, todo list, can't replace existing entries).

+* How do we share events?
+Do we need an "Export" function?

 * How to handle setting the status of a repeating event?
 (E.g., a reasonable use-case would be to cancel just one occurrence of a